ray-x/dotfiles/README.md

 There are lots of amazing plugins,
 I used following plugin a lots

-* ``Plug``
+* `Plug` -> `Dein`
    Plugin management tool.
+   Plug is userfriendly.
+But the lazy is not as powerful as Dein.
+Also by default the cache system from Dein make it faster compared to Plug
    The configuration was optimized and lots of plugins are loaded lazily.
-Normally the startup time is around 200ms.
+Normally the startup time is around 150ms with 80% of plugins lazily loaded.
+   Also tried packer.nvim.
+It is good, but is less popular and kind of buggy :(.
+Spended hours on it and still could not beat the performance of Dein.
+You could refer to my lua/plugins.lua for the packer setup.

 * vim-clap

-   Best plugin for search anything.
-I used it to replace fzf, leaderF, leaderP, NerdTree, Ag/Ack/Rg, yank(ring), project management. undolist and many more
+   One of the best plugin for search anything.
+I used it to replace fzf, leaderF, leaderP, defx, Ag/Ack/Rg, yank(ring), project management. undolist and many more

-* nvim-lsp/coc.nvim
+* coc.nvim -> nvim-lsp

    I disabled vim-go auto-complete/LSP and turn to nvim-lsp.
-   Defx: file-explorer,
-   nvim-lua/completion-nvim: auto-complete,
+It add around 200ms bootup time and some of the extensions might crash when I using coc (but it hard to check which becuase ~4 node.js services coc forked)

+   nvim-tree: file-explorer (lightweight and fast) nvim-lua/completion-nvim: auto-complete
    vsnip: code snipts(Load snippet from VSCode extension).
 It is a full featured IDE.

    I put coc in graveyard.
 It works fine, but from time to time, there will be some dead node.js need to clean up manually.
-   Also it growing bigger and slower.......
+   Also it is growing bigger and slower.......

-   If you enable coc, would be
+   If you would like to enable coc, would be

    ```vim
  Plug 'neoclide/coc.nvim', {'do': 'yarn install --frozen-lockfile'}
  Plug 'vn-ki/coc-clap'
    ```
-   The coc.vim in graveyard folder is a good reference how to configure it.
+   The coc.vim and coc-settings.yml in graveyard folder is a good reference how to configure it.
    Replace defx with coc-explorer, use coc-spell(remove spelunker) for spell check coc-snippet replaced my ultisnips.
 Also, there are coc for yml, json, prettier, python, rust, PHP (any language vs code supported)......